Substance Abuse/Alcohol and Drug/Addiction Counselor Requirements in California

 Option 3: California Consortium of Addiction Programs and Professionals (CCAPP)

-The California Consortium of Addiction Programs and Professionals, a member board of the International Certification & Reciprocity Consortium (IC & RC), offers credentials at multiple levels.
+The California Consortium of Addiction Programs and Professionals (CCAPP), a member board of the International Certification & Reciprocity Consortium (IC&RC), offers credentials at multiple levels.
 Candidates may begin as registered technicians.
 At this level, training requirements are minimal; the individual must have nine hours of orientation.

-Professionals can also pursue specialty certifications like Certified Criminal Justice Addiction Professional.
+Professionals can also pursue specialty certifications like the Certified Criminal Justice Addiction Professional.

 The Application Process